Email Threading That Keeps Agents in Context

 Does MultiMail thread emails sent from external clients correctly?

 Yes.
 When an inbound email arrives with a References or In-Reply-To header matching an existing thread, MultiMail appends it to that thread automatically.
-The thread_id in the inbound webhook payload is already resolved — your agent does not need to parse headers to identify the conversation.
+Your agent does not parse headers itself — the inbound webhook gives you the email_id, and reading that email returns its resolved thread_id.

 What happens if a customer reply accidentally starts a new thread?

 If an inbound message has no matching thread reference, MultiMail creates a new thread for it.
-You can flag the new thread for human review by calling tag_email with a label like needs-review, or implement logic to detect suspiciously short threads that may be orphaned replies.
+You can flag the new email for human review by calling set_tags (PUT /v1/mailboxes/{mailbox_id}/emails/{email_id}/tags) with a label like needs-review, or implement logic to detect suspiciously short threads that may be orphaned replies.

 How many messages can a thread hold?